Troubleshoot audio or video issues with uploads

-If you’re having problems with your audio or video, making some changes to your video will usually solve the issue.
+If you're having problems with the audio or video of your upload, try these troubleshooting steps to solve the issue.

 - Compression Type: H.264

 - Frame Rate: 24, 25, 30, 48, 50, 60 FPS rates are preferred.
 Other less-common frame rates like 23.98, 29.97, and 59.94 are also acceptable.

 - Click Show advanced settings and choose Constant Bit Rate as encoding strategy

 - Size: Choose the original size of the video